sourabhmet/WRF_Repo/README.md

 # WRF_Repo
-It can be used to run all WRF .exe in one place
+It can be use run all exe files in WRF together in one place